 Sue: NO!
 PUT THE RECORDER DOWN AND STEP AWAY FROM THE INSTRUMENT!

-He plays a little tune (badly) and then he puts it back again.
+He plays a little tune (badly) and puts it back again.

 Sue: Thank rabbit for that.

 Sue: His pants.
 They’re black.
 You can see them through his trousers.
 Look!

 Me: Oh yeah.
 I’d never noticed that before.